amd/ZenDNN/docs/zendnnl_build.md

 - If the dependency provides cmake configuration files in lib/cmake, it uses config mode of CMake find_package tool to discover the dependency.
 If lib/cmake is not present, it has a Find\<dependency\>.cmake to find the dependency using module mode of CMake find_package tool.
 - The cmake variable ZENDNNL_\<DEPENDENCY\>_FWK_DIR (eg. ZENDNNL_AMDBLIS_FWK_DIR) need to be pointed to the dependency_install_directory as shown above, and making ZenDNN build dependent on the dependency target.

-#### 4.3.1 Integrating ZenDNN Build to Framework Build
+#### 4.3.2 Integrating ZenDNN Build to Framework Build

 In order to assist ZenDNN build integration to a framework, it provides CMake files for including it as an external project in a framework build.
-These files, kept in ${ZENDNL_SOURCE_DIR}/fwk/, are as follows
+These files, kept in ${ZENDNNL_SOURCE_DIR}/fwk/, are as follows

-- ZenDnnlFwkMacros.cmake : This file defines few CMake macros needed by ZendnnlFwkIntegrate.cmake
+- ZenDnnlFwkMacros.cmake : This file defines few CMake macros needed by ZenDnnlFwkIntegrate.cmake
 - ZenDnnlFwkIntegrate.cmake : This file provides CMake code to include ZenDNN as an external project in framework CMake build.

 ZenDNN build can be integrated to the framework build using these files as follows